 Put the cooked beef in a shallow dish.
 Using two forks, one in each hand, and shred each piece of beef until it is shredded the way you like it.

-Most authentic burritos have shredded beef instead of ground beef in them and it doesn’t take much to make the real thing!
+Most classic burritos have shredded beef instead of ground beef in them and it doesn’t take much to make the real thing!

 What to Add to Beef Burritos